NoTrac3/CyberCrimeDB/README.md

 OR Join our Discord server:  ```######```

 # OPERATION COMPLETION LIST
-- OPERATION EXPOSURE: TARGET{DPOS DEGENERACY POLICE ORDER STATE} | DATE: Sat, Jul, 24, 2025
+- OPERATION EXPOSURE: TARGET'{DPOS DEGENERACY POLICE ORDER STATE}' | DATE: Sat, Jul, 24, 2025 | NOTE: ``We didn’t hack you.
+We watched you hack yourselves.``